Patrick-Borj-Tuano/Patrick-Borj-Tuano-mcl.github.io/README.md

 > Finally, the `<footer>` section contains a navigation bar with links to different sections of the webpage and a copyright notice.
 The navigation links are enclosed in a `<nav class="footer-nav">` and are styled as an unordered list `<ul class="nav-links">`.
 Each list item `<li>` corresponds to a specific section, and the copyright notice is displayed using a `<p>` tag.

+> In the style.css file, I utilized various CSS selectors to customize the appearance of HTML elements.
+Broadly, I employed selectors targeting all tags, which have a global impact on styling.
+For more specific styling, I used selectors for individual IDs, honing in on particular elements.
+Additionally, I applied class selectors, allowing me to style multiple elements that share the same class.
+By strategically implementing these CSS selectors, I achieved a cohesive and visually appealing design for different elements within the HTML file.

+> I used Flexbox for different divs and IDs so that the content of the website adjusts seamlessly when opened on a phone, laptop, or computer.
+Additionally, I implemented media queries, which can be found in the `mediaqueries.css` file, to handle this responsiveness.
+Media queries allow for the application of specific styles based on the device's screen width, ensuring a consistent and user-friendly experience across various platforms.

+> I incorporated animations in the emoji section of the website.
+The emoji becomes interactive when hovered over, changing its expression.
+Additionally, the eyes of the emoji follow the user's mouse movements, creating a dynamic and engaging effect. **However, it's worth noting that there's a bug in the mouse tracking feature, as it currently only follows within a limited area.
+I am actively working on resolving this issue to improve the overall user experience.**

 # How I Accomplished Design Criteria